BrianSipple/ofBook/chapters/how_of_works/chapter.md

 ### Data containers

-This classes contain data and can do some operations on the data they contain.
+These classes contain data and can do some operations on the data they contain.
 Examples are classes like ofPixels or ofBuffer.

-This classes follow an allocate/loadData pattern.
+These classes follow an allocate/loadData pattern.
 Allocate reserves memory in the container to then put data in it using loadData.
 The names of these functions change depending on the class but the functionality is the same.
-Copying this classes makes a depth copy, that means that a copy is a whole new object with the same contents as the original so modifying the copy won't touch the original.
+Copying these classes makes a depth copy, that means that a copy is a whole new object with the same contents as the original so modifying the copy won't touch the original.

 __ofApp.h__